-It may seem a bit early in the year to be talking about hayfever.
-Most people with the condition struggle in summer with grass pollen, but early spring heralds the start of the release of tree pollens, and with it the classic signs of allergy.
+It may seem a bit early in the year to be talking about hayfever as most people with the condition struggle in summer with grass pollen.
+But early spring and the appearance of catkins (pictured above) heralds the start of the release of tree pollens; and with it, the classic signs of allergy.

 It’s easy to mistake the sniffles and sneezing for a winter cold, but a runny or stuffy nose, itchy eyes, ears or mouth, and red, watery or swollen eyes are all signs of allergic rhinitis or hayfever.

 Hayfever and asthma often go hand in hand and you may find your asthma symptoms worsen as the trees are pollinating and start to blow about.
 Tree pollen is particularly fine, light and dry, more so than grass pollen, and can travel for miles on the wind into your airways, eyes and sinuses.

 Between February and May, some of the trees that cause the most symptoms are:

 - Cedar (found mainly in parks and gardens of large estates)